kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-1.md

 * Support cohesive help output

 ### Other
-1. Should the `InitPlugin` interface methods be required of all plugins?
+1. ~Should the `InitPlugin` interface methods be required of all plugins?~ No
-2. Any other approaches or ideas?
+2. ~Any other approaches or ideas?~
-3. Anything I didn't cover that could use more explanation?
+3. ~Anything I didn't cover that could use more explanation?~